- Banished from Earth, Classic Game Room broadcasts from the Intergalactic Space Arcade on its never-ending quest to review... EVERYTHING!

 - Action Figure Speech: He opens his review of Pokémon Conquest by pretending to be a Shaymin plushie.
 He gets dizzy.

-- While review Star Fox, he interpreted the game as being about talking animals eradicating all remnants of the human race.
+- While reviewing Star Fox, he interpreted the game as being about talking animals eradicating all remnants of the human race.

-- Mark finally got his hands on an El Camino, and a damn good one at that.
+- El Caminos.
+Mark finally got his hands on one, and a damn good one at that.

 - Awesomeness Is Volatile: Robocop Versus The Terminator is awesome enough, but the games using flamethrowers got him to do this.